caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 1. Check if `python` is installed in the environment: `which python`
 2. If `python` is installed in the environment it will give you a path to the installation that includes your conda installation in the path.
 You can check which version it is with `python --version`
-3. If `python` is not installed in the environment it will give you a path to the installation that does not include your conda installation path, for example /usr/bin/python
+3. If `python` is not installed in the environment it will give you a path to the installation that does not include your conda installation path, for example, /usr/bin/python

 If you need to install `python`: